China, Korea, Egypt report rise in virus cases as curbs ease | WTOP

-Meanwhile, Egypt reported its biggest daily increase on Saturday.
-Infections were rising in some U.S. states as President Donald Trump pushed for businesses to reopen despite warnings by public health experts.
+Elsewhere, governments including Egypt, Ukraine and North Macedonia have reported their highest single-day totals of new infections since Friday.
+In the United States, case numbers are rising in some states as President Donald Trump pushes to reopen businesses despite warnings by public health experts.

-China had 57 confirmed cases in the 24 hours through midnight Saturday, the National Health Commission reported.
-That was the highest since mid-April and included 36 in Beijing, the capital.

-The biggest wholesale food market in Beijing, a city of 20 million residents, was shut down Saturday after 50 people tested positive for the virus.
-They were the city’s first confirmed cases in 50 days.

 The world is seeing more than 100,000 newly confirmed cases every day, according to data from Johns Hopkins University.